pierrepeterlongo/quasi_dictionary/README.md

     # compile the code an run a simple test on your computer
     cd quasi_dictionary
     make
-    # runs a quasi-dictionary instance with 1 million elements and a finger print of size 12
+    # runs a quasi-dictionary instance with 1 million elements and a fingerprint of size 12
     ./qd_test 1000000 12